b3-exmo/b3-exmo.github.io/docs/Prophets/Russell-Nelson/Russell-M-Nelson.md

 Two, someone with *40 years experience* as a medical doctor should have a better understanding of "the way genetics works," and maybe shouldn't use the word "incomprehensible" to describe the generally accepted understanding of evolution.

 Three, "lower animals/species" sounds like a very cavalier way of looking at God's creations.
 Didn't God charge mankind with stewardship over the Earth?
 The temple endowment ceremony says, by my recollection, "take good care of it."
-Nelson doesn't say that this surgical practice was a [vivisection](https://en.wikipedia.org/wiki/Vivisection), but I have a hard time imagining what else it could be.
+Nelson doesn't explicitly say that this surgical practice was a [vivisection](https://en.wikipedia.org/wiki/Vivisection), but I have a hard time imagining what else it could be.

 &nbsp;